dmitryburov/dmitryburov/README.md

 - 💡 Fact No 1: I like snowboarding 🏂

-- 💡 Fact No 2: I hate inaction!
+- 💡 Fact No 2: I hate idleness!

 - 💡 Fact No 3: I love photography